xerminator/TheOtherUsDev/README.md

 ## Linux Installation
 1. Install Among Us via Steam
 2. Download newest [release](https://github.com/SpexGH/TheOtherUs/releases/latest) and extract it to ~/.steam/steam/steamapps/common/Among Us
-3. Enable `winhttp.dll` via the proton winecfg (https://docs.bepinex.dev/articles/advanced/steam_interop.html#open-winecfg-for-the-target-game)
+3. Enable winhttp.dll via the proton winecfg (https://docs.bepinex.dev/articles/advanced/proton_wine.html)
 4. Launch the game via Steam

-## The Other Us Custom Servers
+## The Other Roles Custom Servers
 **A custom server is not necessary and official servers are working just fine with the mod, but in case you want to set up and host your own server, here's a guide for you to follow.**

 **Setup the Server:**